AdaCore/training_material/courses/fundamentals_of_ada/065_discriminated_records.rst

           Data   : String (1..Length) := (others => ' ');
         end record;

-* Discriminant default value?
+* Mutable objects vs immutable objects

-   + With default discriminant value, objects can be copied even if lengths are different
+   + With default discriminant value (mutable), objects can be copied even if lengths are different
-   + With no default discriminant value, objects of different lengths cannot be copied
+   + With no default discriminant value (immutable), objects of different lengths cannot be copied (and we can't change the length)

 -----------------
 Object Creation
 -----------------

-* When an object is created with the default value (mutable) runtime assumes largest possible value
+* When a mutable object is created, runtime assumes largest possible value

-   + So this is a problem
+   + So this example is a problem

       .. code:: Ada